nandac/pandoc-reader/README.md

 #### Known Issues with Citations

-If enabling citations with a specific style, you need to specify a CSL (Citation Style Language) file, available from the [Zotero Style Repository](https://www.zotero.org/styles).
-For example, if you are using ieee-with-url style file it may be specified so:
+If enabling citations with a specific style, you may need to specify a CSL (Citation Style Language) file, available from the [Zotero Style Repository](https://www.zotero.org/styles).
+For example, if you are using `ieee-with-url` style file it may be specified in `pelicanconf.py` as shown:

 ```python
 PANDOC_ARGS = [